 - Simple to use: blend and drink from the same cup

-- Generally not as powerful as other blenders, so you may need to add a little liquid to the mixture to make harder food easier to blend
+- Generally not as powerful as other blenders, so you may need to add a little liquid to the mixture to make harder food easier to blend (which you're probably already doing if you're making smoothies)

 - To avoid burnout, they can't be used for more than a minute at a time (low-end models often only have a pulse function).